nasa/progpy/docs/_sources/api_ref/progpy/DataModel.rst

 From Data
 *************************************************
 This is the most common way to construct a :py:class:`DataModel` object, using the :py:func:`DataModel.from_data` method.
 It involves using one or more runs of data to train the model.
-Each DataModel class expects different data from the following set: times, inputs, states, outputs, and event_states.
-See documentation for the specific algorithm to see what it expects.
-Below is an example if it's use with the LSTMStateTransitionModel, which expects inputs and outputs.
+Each ``DataModel`` class expects different data from the following set: times, inputs, states, outputs, and event_states.
+Below is an example if it's use with the ``LSTMStateTransitionModel``, which expects inputs and outputs.

-.. dropdown:: example
+.. dropdown:: DataModel Example

    .. code-block:: python